How to Promote Affiliate Links on Facebook the Right Way

-Some people who buy these products and don’t get the promised result stop trusting all ads on Facebook.
-If Facebook didn’t have any guidelines in place, less and less people would click on Facebook ads over time and Facebook would lose money.
+Some people who purchase these products and do not achieve the promised results lose trust in all advertisements on Facebook.
+If Facebook didn’t have any guidelines in place, fewer and fewer people would click on Facebook ads over time, and Facebook would lose money.

 Also, don’t forget to add appropriate disclosure to your posts in accordance with FTC guidelines (or other guidelines applicable in your country).
 It should be obvious that your post includes an affiliate link.
 For instance, I have seen many posts on Facebook that utilize hashtags for disclosure: #Affiliatelink.

 The question is whether one has to also add disclosure in Facebook ads or just in regular posts.
-Facebook ads are already marked as sponsored, so it seems unnecessary, but I haven’t managed to find a definite answer.
+Facebook ads are already marked as sponsored, so it seems unnecessary, but I haven’t found a definite answer.

 It goes without saying that each social media platform has its own guidelines.
 If you decide not to promote affiliate links on Facebook, but let’s say on Twitter, be sure to become familiar with their guidelines as they may differ.

-Lastly, you should also check if the affiliate program itself allows promotion on social media.
+Lastly, you should also check if an affiliate program allows social media promotion.

 For instance, you cannot promote Amazon affiliate links on Facebook utilizing paid ads as it goes against the program’s guidelines.
 The same is true for ClickBank.

-Promoting your affiliate links directly on Facebook (linking directly to a sales page) may sound tempting as it is very easy to do, but I don’t recommend anyone to take the easy road.
+Promoting your affiliate links directly on Facebook (linking directly to a sales page) may sound tempting as it is very easy.
+Still, I don’t recommend anyone to take the easy road.

-No matter whether you are promoting links for free (on your Facebook profile/page or in a Facebook group) or using paid ads, you cannot expect that many people will go for a direct sale.
+Whether you are promoting links for free (on your Facebook profile/page or in a Facebook group) or using paid ads, you cannot expect many people to go for a direct sale.